-Rate the following regarding this exercise How hard did your brain work on that exercise?
-0 8 10 Super Easy Had to think Crazy Hard How motivated were you to complete that exercise?
-1 2 3 4 5 7 8 9 10 I was pretty I gave up I spaced out I was in the zone for some of it focused

-Everyday Ways to Use Internal Memory Strategies
+Rate the following regarding this exercise:

+How hard did your brain work on that exercise?

+0 1 2 3 4 5 6 7 8 9 10

+Super Easy H Had t ad to think Crazy Hard

+How motivated were you to complete that exercise?

+0 1 2 3 4 5 6 7 8 9 10

+I gave up I spaced out I was pretty I was in the zone

+for so me of i t focused

+Everyday ways to use internal memory strategies

-Visual Imagenty Active observation Association Visual Imagery Rehearsal First letter cues Rhymes (sayings) Categorizing Story method Chunking Identify the internal memory strateg situations below. gy that was used to improve memory and learning in the pictures of them in her mind.
-She state drugstore, versus turning right at the se Mary frequently gets lost.
+Visual Imagery Active observation Association Rehearsal First letter cues Association Rhymes (sayings) Chunking Categorizing Story method Chunking

+Identify the internal memory strategy that was used to improve memory and learning in the following situations.

+Mary frequently gets lost.
 Now, when she gets directions, she asks for landmarks and creates pictures of them in her mind.
 She stated that it helps her to picture herself turning right past the drugstore, versus turning right at the second stoplight.

 Which strategy is she using?

 Brittany always forgets her friends' birthdays.
 She currently relies on her cell phone calendar to remember them.
 However, she has made it a personal goal to recall the dates independently.

-Brittany has tried using repetition no su trying to make correlations to other ho instance "Rebecca and Mary's birthday in November." lidays, events or even particular numbe rs that stand out.
-For Which strategy might represent the technique she is using?
-Dan just opened his own medical pract full names when he sees them in his of name frequently during their first few a versus just "okay, have a nice day." fice or in the community.
-Dan originall y tried using their Which strategy is he using?
+Brittany has tried using repetition no success.
+Now, she is looking at the months and days.
+She is trying to make correlations to other holidays, events or even particular numbers that stand out.
+For instance, "Rebecca and Mary's birthdays are both on the 18th.
+However, one is in January and one is in November."

+Which strategy might represent the technique she is using?

+Dan just opened his own medical practice.
+He thinks it is very important to remember his patients' full names when he sees them in his office or in the community.
+Dan originally tried using their name frequently during their first few appointments.
+Dan said things like, "Have a nice day, Bob" versus just "Okay, have a nice day."

+Which strategy is he using?

 When this strategy does not work, Dan tries to pair the name of the new person with someone he already knows with that name (such as a relative or even a famous person).

 Which strategy is he using?

 Zoe has problems remembering information from conversations.
 Sometimes, she forgets facts she needs to remember.
 For example, she forgets things her friends might say like, "Meet me at the movie theatre at 3:30 on Saturday so we can get the matinee discount."
 Zoe forgets general information from conversations.
-For example, she forgets when a coworker tells her, "My daughter just joined gymnastics this year and has been doing really well in competition."
+For example, she forgets when a coworker tells her "My daughter just joined gymnastics this year and has been doing really well in competition."
 Zoe always feels bad when she has to be reminded of these things.